Creative Commons License 2023 Volume 10 Issue 4

 48. Cotton SA.
 Cotton hectares planted and yield for the Republic of South Africa.
 2020.
 Available from: https://cottonsa.org.za/wp-content/uploads/06-Cotton-Hectares-Planted-and-Yield-31.pdf.

 49. FAO.
-Land & water: Cotton.
-Food and agriculture organization of the united nations.
+Land & Water: Cotton.
+Food and agriculture organization of the United Nations.
 2020.
 Available from: http://www.fao.org/land-water/databases-and-software/crop-information/cotton/en/

 50. Coleman A. Cotton can be more profitable than maize.
 Farmer's Wkly.
 2019.
 Available from: https://www.farmersweekly.co.za/crops/field-crops/cotton-can-be-more-profitable-than-maize/.